nationalarchives/ds-booking-experience/README.md

 * **Must be an improvement for DSD manual backend processes**
 * **Cancellation option:** is it possible to cancel one day out of a three day visit, for example, without losing the whole visit
 * **Amend document order:** is it possible for users to amend a document order in advance of their visit
-* **Transparency about impact of selected options:** ideally the user should transparency about how their choices affect availability - e.g. what happens if I select camera stand or do not?
 * **Future proofing:** how far in the future do we need to think about the system?
 Flexibility e.g. to enable booking of other spaces, PC only spaces, exhibitions etc.
 * **DSD notified once:** can DSD receive a single notification of a booking (rather than multiple notifications for a single booking)
-* **Key questions for seat allocation:** which reading room; camera stand; accessibility requirements
-* **Avoid advising on number of days:** we should seek to avoid a situation where staff have to tell a user that they are unable to return the next day when they haven't concluded their research and the duration of the visit was based on our advice.

 ### Version 0.0.4